bonitasoft/bonita-doc/CONTRIBUTING.md

   - In the taxonomy, their titles start with verbs, so it finishes the sentence "how to...", like "Manage multiple references in Business Objects".
   - In the file itself, the title includes the "how to" phrase, like "How to manage multiple references in Business Objects".
   - You reference the how to page in other descriptive pages of the existing taxonomy, to optimize its discoverability.

-## How to add images?

-All images must be added to the **md/images** folder.
+  - the Howtos are a step by step guide to manage a use case.
+This use case should be described briefly as an introduction (following the page title but without its own title) for the user to understand the goal of the howto.

 ## Markdown syntax

 Current conversion to html is done with `markdown-it` with the [Github-flavored Markdown](https://help.github.com/categories/writing-on-github/).
 Checkout [the cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes) for more information.

+## How to add images?

+All images must be added to the **md/images** folder.

 ### Images